Gender-Based Analysis Plus (GBA+)

 An internationally used policy and research tool that helps to identify who benefits and who is excluded from an organization’s decisions.

-Status of Women uses GBA+ to review policies, programs and legislation across government.
-This tool shines a light on how different populations are affected by government work.
-It helps us make sure that we can clearly see if any group benefits more than others.
+Status of Women works with Government of Alberta ministries to apply GBA+ to policies, programs and legislation across government.
+This tool shines a light on how different populations are affected by government work and helps government determine if any group benefits more than others.

 Organizations interested in learning more can visit the Government of Canada’s website for details.